Dynasty (1981 TV series): Development

-Aaron Spelling, already well known for his successful ABC series, including Starsky and Hutch, Charlie's Angels, The Love Boat, Fantasy Island, Vega$, and Hart to Hart, took on Richard and Esther Shapiro's vision of a rich and powerful family who "lived and sinned" in a 48-room Denver mansion.
+Aaron Spelling, already well known for his successful ABC series, including Starsky & Hutch, Charlie's Angels, The Love Boat, Fantasy Island, Vega$ and Hart to Hart, took on Richard and Esther Shapiro's vision of a rich and powerful family who "lived and sinned" in a 48-room Denver mansion.
 Esther Shapiro said that an inspiration for the show was I, Claudius, a fictionalized depiction of the Julio-Claudian dynasty of Roman emperors.
 Shapiro said in 1985, "We wanted to do something that would be fun, an American fantasy.
 We thought people had seen enough stories where families fell apart.
 We wanted a strong, nineteenth-century sort of family where people were in conflict but loved each other in spite of everything."

 Intended by ABC to be a competitor for CBS's Dallas, the working title for Dynasty was Oil.
 Initially, the two main families featured in the series were known as the Parkhursts and Corbys.
 By the time production began, they had been renamed the Carringtons and Colbys.
 George Peppard was cast as series patriarch Blake Carrington, but ultimately had difficulties dealing with the somewhat unsympathetic role, and was quickly replaced with John Forsythe.
 Filmed in 1980, the pilot was among many delayed due to a strike precipitated by animosity between the television networks and the partnership of the Screen Actors Guild and the American Federation of Television and Radio Artists.
 Dynasty finally premiered on ABC as a three-hour event on January 12, 1981.

 During its run, Dynasty explored issues such as rape, homosexuality, and racial integration, and put middle-aged women in the forefront.
 Acknowledging that the show is, however, primarily entertaining, producer Douglas S. Cramer said, "We walk a fine line, just this side of camp.
 Careful calculations are made.
 We sense that while it might be wonderful for Krystle and Alexis to have a catfight in a koi pond, it would be inappropriate for Joan to smack Linda with a koi."